fabiomcosta/dlint/README.md

 # About

-Dlint checks for bad practices and wasted resources on django-specific code.
+dlint checks for bad practices and wasted resources on django-specific code.

 # Install